sudara/deepjargon/definitions/backpropagation.md

 ## [Backpropagation](#backpropagation)

-Longform: backward propagation of errors
+Backward propagation of errors.
+Backprop.
-Shortform: Backprop.

 A part of the [Gradient Descent](#gradient-descent) algorithm.

-Once
+After a [training example](#training-example) goes through the network, we calculate the amount of error that each [neuron](#neuron) contributed and update their weights.